hkaab/elevator.manager/README.md

 `ServiceElevatorHasMusic`: true if service elevators play music, false otherwise.

 `ServiceElevatorHasSpeaker`: true if service elevators have a speaker, false otherwise.

+🔄 Background Service

+In an elevator system, a background service (e.g., an IHostedService in .NET) is crucial for managing continuous, long-running operations that don't directly respond to a single HTTP request.
+Its purpose includes:

+Elevator Dispatching Logic: Continuously monitoring call requests (from floors or inside elevators) and dispatching the most suitable elevator to fulfill the request.

+* **State Management**: Updating and persisting the current state of each elevator (current floor, direction, passengers) in real-time.

+* **Simulation**: Running the elevator movement simulation, including acceleration, deceleration, and door operations, independently of user interactions.

+* **Logging and Monitoring**: Recording elevator events, performance metrics, and potential issues for analysis and maintenance.

+* **Inter-Elevator Communication**: Coordinating movements between multiple elevators to optimize traffic flow and prevent conflicts.

+By offloading these tasks to a background service, the main application (e.g., a Web API) remains responsive to immediate requests (like a user pressing a call button) while the complex, continuous logic runs reliably behind the scenes.

 🌐 API Endpoints